Amir H. Jamal: Early life

-Jamal was born in British administered Tanganyika, which was at the time a League of Nations mandate.
-He was born to Gujarati parents of Indian ancestry.
-He was the son of Kulsum Thawer and Habib Jamal, a founding member of the Asian Association.
+Jamal was born in British-administered Tanganyika, which was at the time a League of Nations mandate, to Gujarati parents of Indian ancestry—Kulsum Thawer and Habib Jamal, a founding member of the Asian Association.
 He was educated in his hometown of Mwanza and pursued his secondary education in Dar es Salaam.
 He graduated from the University of Calcutta in India with a BCom in economics.

 He had intended to train as a doctor at the University of Bombay but despite his high marks, he didn't get into the medical faculty.
 In 1942, he attended a meeting of the Indian National Congress where Mahatma Gandhi launched the Quit India Movement, demanding the immediate withdrawal of the British from India.
 Upon graduation, he returned to Dar es Salaam and joined the family business.

 He first met Julius Nyerere in 1952 at a reception hosted by the British Council in honour of the latter's return as a graduate of Edinburgh University.
 He was a veteran of Tanganyika's independence movement and in 1955, "helped to pay for Nyerere's visit to the United Nations" in New York City, USA.

 At first, Jamal had "leanings towards Fabian Society"; but thereafter joined the Asian Association.
 In 1958, he was elected to the Legislative Council.
 In 1962, Jamal joined the Tanganyika African National Union (TANU) as its first non-African member.